haskellfoundation/error-message-index/tool-developers.md

 The code links the output in the user's IDE or terminal to text that describes the error or warning.
 Codes should follow these principles:
  * A code should always have the same meaning forever
- * Codes may be retired and introduced
+ * Codes may be retired or introduced in new releases

-Aside from that, tools may assign codes however they wish.
+Aside from that, tools may assign codes however they wish, and need not do anything but begin emitting them.
 There is an optional, recommended code assignment strategy later in this document.

 Error codes are associated with the _meaning_ of a message, rather than its text.